 - Silver medalist, African Continental Mixed TTT Championships

 - Silver medalist, African Continental Women’s TTT Championships

 - Rwandan National Road Champion

 - 5th place, African Continental Junior Road Race Championships

 - Silver medalist, Rwandan National Road Championships

-The new Women’s Continental team is part of CANYON//SRAM Racing’s long-term D&I program.
-This two-tier structure is the first of its kind for a European-based WorldTeam creating a formal pathway to the Women’s World Tour.
-Established in 2022 to help talented female athletes from diverse backgrounds reach the top of professional cycling, and to help them break new grounds for their future and for the future of cycling.
-The final roster of CANYON//SRAM Generation unites eight ambitious women from seven different countries across four different continents.
+CANYON//SRAM Generation is the development team for the World Tour Team and is part of CANYON//SRAM Racing’s long-term D&I program.
+This two-tier structure was the first for a European-based WorldTeam to create a formal pathway to the Women’s World Tour.
+Now in its second year, the team aims to help talented female athletes from diverse backgrounds reach the top of professional cycling and to help them break new ground for their future and the future of cycling.
+The roster of CANYON//SRAM Generation unites eight ambitious women from seven countries across four continents.